Songtech-0912/songtech-0912.github.io/content/differential-equations.md

 Second, we can classify differential equations by order.
 The order is the order of the highest derivative.
 For instance, if the differential equation contains at most a 1st derivative, then it is of first-order.
 If it contains at most a 2nd derivative, then it is of second-order.
 Note: if you have something like $(\frac{dy}{dx})^2$, this is still a first-order derivative, despite the square!

 Third, we can classify differential equations as either linear or nonlinear.
 In general, linear differential equations are easier to solve and analyze.
-A linear equation is only composed of derivative terms multiplied by functions of $x$ (or whatever the independent variable is).
-That is, it is in the form:
+A linear equation is **only** composed of derivative terms multiplied by functions of $x$ (or whatever the independent variable is).
+This is the most important distinguishing factor of a linear differential equation: there are **no functions of $y$ or functions of the derivatives of $y$ present**.

+The general form of a linear differential equation is:

 $$
 f(x) \frac{d^n y}{dx^n} + \dots + g(x) \frac{d^2 y}{dx^2} + h(x) \frac{dy}{dx} + k(x) y = a(x)
 $$

-If $a(x) = 0$, then the differential equation is called _homogeneous_; otherwise, it is called _non-homogeneous_.
+If the equation can be rewritten such that $a(x) = 0$, then the differential equation is called _homogeneous_; otherwise, it is called _non-homogeneous_.
+In simpler terms, if there is a term in a linear differential equation that involves only $x$, then the equation is non-homogeneous; if that term doesn't exist (is zero), then the equation is homogeneous.

 In addition, if a differential equation doesn't follow the general form of a linear differential equation, it is called _nonlinear_.
+For instance, the following is a nonlinear differential equation, because there is a function of the derivative $y'$ present:

+$$
+\left(\frac{dy}{dx}\right)^3 + xy = 0
+$$

+Similarly, the following is a nonlinear differential equation, because there is a function of $y$ present:

+$$
+3y' + \sin(y) x^3 = 5x
+$$

-For instance, the following differential equation is linear and non-homogenous:
+Meanwhile, the following differential equation is linear and non-homogenous, because it has a term involving only $x$, but doesn't have any functions of $y$ or functions of derivatives of $y$:

 $$
 x\frac{dy}{dx} + 3xy = 5x